 The rash mainly affects the genital or perianal areas, face including inside the mouth, and extremities such as hands and arms or feet and leg, however other parts of the body can be affected.
 The rash may change and go through different stages and involve skin lesions such as vesicles, pustules, pimples, or ulcers which become scabs that fall off.

-Non-rash symptoms may precede or accompany the rash.
 People with mpox are considered infectious from the first onset of symptoms until all skin lesions crust, scab and fall off with a layer of new skin forming underneath.

 Symptoms may resemble sexually transmitted infections (STIs) such as herpes or syphilis and co-infections may occur.
 Therefore, investigating for other potential causes of symptoms is important.

 Mpox typically results in mild illness and most symptoms resolve within a few weeks.
 However, some people may develop severe illness and require hospitalisation.
-Children, pregnant women, and immunocompromised individuals are considered at higher risk of developing severe disease.
+Children, pregnant women, and immunocompromised people are considered at higher risk of developing severe disease.

 Diagnosis of mpox is confirmed by detection of mpox virus RNA by polymerase chain reaction (PCR).

 Suitable samples include a swab or other specimen of rash lesion material.
 Other samples can include anorectal swab for patients presenting with proctitis or nasopharyngeal and throat swabs.
 For further information on sampling, contact the Local Public Health Unit or refer to the Public Health Laboratory Network resources.

 Sampling procedures may vary depending on the location and phase of the rash or other presenting symptoms, and specific packaging and transport of samples are required.